 Police want to talk to me about a case.
 What should I do?

 If you receive this request, call an attorney before you speak to officers.
 Many law enforcement agencies spend a lot of money on investigating drug crimes.
 In most cases, if they want to talk to you, they want you to say something that results in strengthening their case against you.

 As a result, it will be more difficult for you to defend against allegations you may face in the future.
 You are entitled to have a lawyer present when you talk to police.
 Exercise this right and have him or her present in your interview.

 Drug Charges Are Complex Matters.
 You Can Depend On Us To Find Solutions.

 Before you sign an agreement or speak to law enforcement about your charge, contact us.
 We offer free case evaluations and are dedicated to your best interests.
 Please email us or call 732-702-0333 to arrange a meeting with a dedicated criminal defense attorney.
-Our firm has offices in Toms River, Freehold and Point Pleasant.
+Our firm has offices in Freehold and Point Pleasant.